The Trade Desk (NASDAQ:TTD) Updates Q2 2021 Earnings Guidance

-The Trade Desk (NASDAQ:TTD) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+The Trade Desk (NASDAQ:TTD) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $259 million-262 million, compared to the consensus revenue estimate of $253.92 million.

+Several analysts recently issued reports on the company.
+Truist upgraded The Trade Desk from a hold rating to a buy rating and cut their price objective for the stock from $880.00 to $620.00 in a report on Tuesday, May 11th.
+Vertical Research upgraded The Trade Desk from a mixed rating to a positive rating in a report on Wednesday, April 21st.
+KeyCorp cut their price objective on The Trade Desk from $851.00 to $740.00 and set an overweight rating for the company in a report on Tuesday, May 11th.
+Needham & Company LLC reiterated a buy rating and set a $1,000.00 price objective on shares of The Trade Desk in a report on Friday, March 26th.
+Finally, Stifel Nicolaus cut their price objective on The Trade Desk from $700.00 to $650.00 and set a hold rating for the company in a report on Monday, May 17th.
+Seven research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+The Trade Desk has a consensus rating of Buy and a consensus target price of $749.14.

 The Trade Desk Company Profile